gavruskin/lab/_posts/2018-03-26-postdoc-jobs.md

 The ever-accelerating pace at which genomic, transcriptomic, and proteomic data is produced in the modern world makes it impractical to rerun all analyses every time new data arrives or existing data is refined.
 The need to rerun the same analysis over and over again with slightly different data is a fundamental reason why inaccurate and often unreliable heuristics are favoured over statistically sound methods.

-This motivates research on so-called “online” computational biology algorithms capable of integrating new data as it appears.
+This motivates research on so-called "online" computational biology algorithms capable of integrating new data as it appears.
 At our lab, you will be presented with is a unique opportunity to contribute to the rapidly developing field of online computational biology at its early stages.
 As a successful candidate, you will take up a leading role in the development of online algorithms for evolutionary analysis of omics data.
 You will apply methods from modern branches of computational geometry, data science, or computer science to enhance statistical and computational performance of evolutionary approaches used in genomics, cancer research, ecology, or pharmacology.